dolittle/Runtime/Documentation/Concepts/events.md

 For the whole structure of an event as defined in protobuf, please check [Contracts](https://github.com/dolittle/Contracts/tree/master/Source/Runtime/Events).

 ### Content
-This is the object the user commits.
+This is the content of the to be committed.
+It needs to be serializable to JSON.

 ### EventSourceId
 `EventSourceId` represents the source of the event like a "primary key" in a traditional database.
 By default, [partitioned event handlers]({{< ref "event_handlers_and_filters#event-handlers" >}}) use it as the `PartitionId`.